kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 It's a well-known fact, but it bears repeating - **SEO is important**.
 With [billions of Google searches made daily](https://www.oberlo.com/blog/google-search-statistics), it's certainly beneficial to capture a piece of that pie for your website.

 That's why, today, I'll guide you through optimizing your Nuxt websites for SEO, with a focus on Nuxt 3.
-However, the principles here can be applied to any framework.
+However, the principles here can be applied to other frameworks and languages.

 ## Why Is SEO Important?

-Search engine optimization, or SEO, involves optimizing your website's content and setup to boost its presence in search engine rankings.
+Search engine optimization, or SEO, basically means optimizing your website's content and setup to boost its presence in search engine rankings.

 Organic searches play a huge role in introducing people to your brand, and that's one of the reasons why creating SEO-friendly websites is so important.